Duosmium/sciolyff/README.md

 ## Parsing

 The `Interpreter` class can be used to parse SciolyFF.
+Validation is not performed, so make sure you're passing in valid SciolyFF (which you can validate with `valid()`).

 ```js
 import fs from "fs";